JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 layout: post
 published: false
 title: southwark-responds-to-shopping-centre-campaigners
+subtitle: Council put on defensive by fierce criticism
+date: '2020-08-23'
 ---
-## Council put on defensive by fierce criticism
+##

 Southwark Council has been obliged to issue a lengthy statement in defence of the treatment of the shopping centre traders, as around 40 face the loss of their livelihood, according to research by local charity Latin Elephant, when the centre closes on 24 September.